PalaciosCaroline/typescript-exportData/README.md

-# 'typescript-exportData': A package for easily importing ExportDataComponent dropdown with buttons to export a data of table.
+# 'typescript-exportdata': A package for easily importing ExportDataComponent dropdown with buttons to export a data of table.

 The ExportDataComponent React and typescript component allows you to export table data in various formats.
 It is 100% customizable, accessible.